 An easier ride for a beginner would be a surf longboard that’s kind of wide with a little width in the nose; 23 inches wide and 9’6 feet in length is a great place to start.
 These dimensions provide a more stable platform when you’re learning how to cross-step and nose ride.

 A 9.6 board is right in the middle when it comes to lengths, so you can go up or down from there as you develop your skills.
 A longer board will normally glide better, paddle easier and allow you to get around wave sections more effectively.
 But they’ll also generally be more difficult to man-oeuvre, require more set-up time and be less responsive.

-Having 23 inches in the centre of the board (with a quarter to half an inch either way depending on your height), with 19 inches in the nose and around 15.5 - 15.75 inches in the tail, are user-friendly, easy-to-ride dimensions.
+Having 23 inches in the center of the board (with a quarter to half an inch, either way, depending on your height), with 19 inches in the nose and around 15.5 - 15.75 inches in the tail, are user-friendly easy-to-ride dimensions.